 - A pair of flat slippers with rubber soles

 - Favorite movies, books, photographs and comfort items

 The videos below can help you safely transport your child in a vehicle after surgery.
-We have provided instructions for the E-Z-ON Vest and Hippo Safety Seat as well as instructions for performing vehicle transfers.
+We have provided instructions for the E-Z-ON Vest and Hippo Safety Seat.
 If you have any questions, call Gillette Rehabilitation Therapies at 651-229-3900.